Diversity and Inclusion in Surgery - Colorectal Opportunity in Research – DISCOveR

 Purpose

-The Diversity and Inclusion in Surgery - Colorectal Opportunity in Research — DISCOveR Program is a research-intensive summer training program for medical students interested in pursuing surgical careers, sponsored by the Research Foundation of the American Society of Colon and Rectal Surgeons.
+The DISCOveR Program is a research-intensive summer training program for medical students interested in pursuing surgical careers, sponsored by the Research Foundation of the American Society of Colon and Rectal Surgeons (ASCRS).
 The program is specifically designed to support students from diverse backgrounds and experiences including those who are members of groups historically underrepresented in the sciences, first in their families to achieve higher education, from inner city or rural communities, or economically underprivileged.
+The program is designed to complement a medical student’s formal medical school education.

 The program objectives are for the students to:

-1. Receive didactic and experiential training in scholarship, career development, and clinical exposure.
+1. Participate in didactic and experiential training in scholarship, career development, and clinical exposure in person or remotely.

-2. Engage in a mentored research project culminating in a presentation at the American Society of Colon and Rectal Surgeons (ASCRS) Annual Scientific Meeting.
+2. Engage in a mentored pre-designed colorectal surgery research experience identified and guided by the medical student’s mentor culminating in a presentation at the American Society of Colon and Rectal Surgeons (ASCRS) Annual Scientific Meeting.

-3. Develop mentorship relationships in addition to networking opportunities.
+3. Develop mentor relationships and participate in networking opportunities.

 4. Join a community of like-minded scholars.